Clay for skin

 It also most effective for polishing and exfoliating dry skin without irritation, as the pink clay has anti-inflammatory properties which can help reduce redness and rosacea.

-You can try pink clay in our Rose mask.
+You can try pink clay in our Rose and green tea clay mask.

 Green clay has a long history in some of the oldest civilisations and was used by Greeks and Romans in various traditional therapies.